saad893/Voice-Assistant-n8n-/README.md

-# 🎙️ AI Voice Assistant — Ashar's Work
+# 🎙️ AI Voice Assistant

 A full-stack AI voice assistant powered by **n8n**, **OpenAI GPT-4o-mini**, and **OpenAI Text-to-Speech**.
 Speak to it, and it speaks back.